MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 You can configure the following tags settings to control how custom tags are used across your organization.

-1. In the left navigation of the Microsoft Teams admin center, click **Org-wide settings** > **Teams settings**.
+1. In the left navigation of the Microsoft Teams admin center, click **Teams** > **Teams settings**.
 2. Under **Tagging**, set the following, depending on the needs of your organization.

     - **Let team owners override who can manage tags**: When you turn on this setting, team owners can set whether team members can create and manage tags within a team and the value of the **Tags are managed by** setting is the default value for each team.
 If you turn off this setting, the **Tags are managed by** setting can't be changed per team.
-    - **Suggested default tags**: Use this to add a set of default tags.
+    - **Suggested tags**: Use this to add a set of default tags.
 You can add up to 25 tags, and each tag can contain a maximum of 25 characters.
 Team owners and members (if the feature is enabled for them) can use these suggestions, add to them, or create a new set of tags.
     - **Let custom tags be created**: Turn on this setting to let people add tags other than the suggested default tags that you set.
 If this is turned off, people can only use the suggested default tags.
 If you turn this off, make sure that you add one or more default tags.
+    - **Allow Shifts app to apply tags**: Turn on this setting to whether or not to enable Tagging by Shift.

 ## Manage custom tags settings for a team